eclipse-californium/californium.actinium/README.md

 		app.root.ondelete = fnc;

 		fnc = function(request) {
-			request.respond(69,"Hello World");
+			request.respond(2.05, "Hello World");
 		}

-Sub-resources can be added to the root resouce as shown below:
+Sub-resources can be added to the root resource as shown below:

 		res = new JavaScriptResource('mySubResource');
 		app.root.add(res);